ColinEdwardRhodes/PetpointReportDownload/README.md

 ## Configuration Files

 To run a report you must first setup a configuration file.
+The configuration file specifies the name of the report and the fields that can be used within it.
+A simple text format is used - tabs are important!

 ###Simple Sample Configuration File